In the fourth installment of our web design process series, we’ll talk about the importance of time tracking during the project.

-Thinking vs. Knowing (sort of)
+Thinking vs. knowing

 More often than not, you’ll end up eating those extra hours to make good on your promise to the client.

-When to start the stopwatch
+When to start time tracking

 If you’re like me, you’ve got so much going on that you can’t recall what you were doing last week, much less what you were doing last month!
 Keeping your time on Harvest will give you the ability to look back at last week, last month, or even last year and see how you were spending your time.